 I remember when I graduated from college, excited to finally move on to the next chapter of my life.
 I had so many plans for what the next decade would look like.
 And then I got the bill with the student loans I had racked up for the past four years.
 It’s a punch to the gut feeling that just about everyone I know has experienced themselves.

-You’re so excited to start really living your life, and then you realize that the next decade(s) is going to be spent paying off that degree.
+When you graduate, you’re so excited to start really living your life, and then you realize that the next decade(s) is going to be spent paying off that degree.
 As daunting as paying off those loans sounds, there are definitely ways to lighten the load a bit.

 In this post, I’m sharing 7 strategies you can use to pay off your student loans faster.